jeamick/indigo/about.md

 Apart from all this, I love sport, meeting new people, travelling, reading and developing.

-More information on my work journey can be found in my [resume](https://github.com/jeamick/jeamick.github.io/blob/master/Nounahon_Resume.pdf).

-Feel free to write to me with any questions or opportunities in Blockchain, Finance & Computer science that you think will interest me at nounahon.j@gmail.com
+Feel free to write to me with any questions or opportunities in Blockchain, Finance & Computer science that you think will interest me at nounahon.j@protonmail.com